Dionys Mascolo

-Dionys Mascolo (11 February 1916 - 20 August 1997) was a French literary editor, resistance fighter, left-wing political activist, author, and former husband of Marguerite Duras.
+Dionys Mascolo (11 February 1916 – 20 August 1997) was a French literary editor, resistance fighter, left-wing political activist, author, and former husband of Marguerite Duras.

 Life and work

 Born into a family of Italian immigrants, Mascolo worked at several small jobs when he found himself in charge of a family after his father's death.
 Shortly before the German occupation of France, Gaston Gallimard hired him as a publisher's reader for his publishing house Éditions Gallimard.
 There he met, among others, Marguerite Duras and her later husband Robert Antelme.

-With them, Mascolo then founded the groupe de la rue Saint-Benoît and thus joined the Résistance under François Mitterrand using the nom du guerre Lieutenant Masse.
-After the liberation of France, he returned to Paris with Edgar Morin, among others.
+With them, Mascolo then founded in 1944 the groupe de la rue Saint-Benoît.
+He joined the Résistance under François Mitterrand using the nom du guerre Lieutenant Masse.

+After the liberation of France, Mascolo returned to Paris with Edgar Morin, among others.
 The following year, Mascolo joined the French Communist Party (PCF), but was expelled again in 1949 for his "behavior detrimental to the party".

 Shortly after Marguerite Duras divorced Robert Antelme in 1947, she married Mascolo in Paris.
 The two had a son, Jean, in 1947 and separated again as early as 1956.

 When French President René Coty nominated Charles de Gaulle as prime minister in 1958, Mascolo founded together with Jean Schuster the journal Le 14 juillet; as a mouthpiece of a strengthening Anti-Gaullism.
 A vehement opponent of French colonial policy, especially the Algerian War, Mascolo was among the signatories of the Manifesto of the 121 in September 1960.